1. Experience and expertise are important for us, but so are passion, enthusiasm and a desire to learn.

 2. We share a positive attitude and the desire to bring people together and provide opportunities for them to learn and grow.

-3. We are committed to listening carefully, to working in teams and to promoting open, honest, communication.
+3. We are committed to listening carefully, to working in teams and to promoting open and honest communication.

-1. Our schools are central, well resourced and attractive.
+1. Our school is central, well resourced and attractive.

 2. The atmosphere is professional and relaxed.
 We attract people from around the world who want to learn or to teach English, Spanish and other languages for a variety of reasons.

-3. Our online environments, (websites, moodle and social media) bring people together, support learning and provide clear, honest, useful information.
+3. Our online environments, (websites, OhConnect, Moodle and social media) bring people together, support learning and provide clear, honest and useful information.

 1. Our courses are practical, enjoyable and challenging.

-2. We believe our students should have the opportunity to achieve a recognized qualification to demonstrate their success in their language studies and teacher training to themselves and the world and therefore value accreditation from international bodies such as Cervantes, Trinity College London and Cambridge ESOL.
+2. We believe our students should have the opportunity to achieve a recognized qualification to demonstrate their success in their language studies and teacher training to themselves and the world and therefore, we prepare them to obtain official certificates from international bodies such as Instituto Cervantes, Trinity College London and Cambridge English.